DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 The target percentage specifies the portion of time the underlying monitor(s) of the SLO should not be in the ALERT state.

-The time window specifies the rolling time period over which the SLO runs its calculation.
+The time window specifies the rolling period the SLO runs its calculation.

 Depending on the value of the SLI, the Datadog UI displays the SLO status in a different color:
 - While the SLI remains above the target, the UI displays the SLO status in green.
 - When the SLI falls below the target, the UI displays the SLO status in red.
-- If you included a warning level, and the SLI falls below the warning but above the target level, the UI displays the SLO status in yellow.
+- If you included a warning level, and the SLI falls below the warning, but above the target level, the UI displays the SLO status in yellow.

 The time window you choose changes the available precision for your monitor-based SLOs:
 - 7-day and 30-day time windows allow up to two decimal places.
 - 90-day time windows allow up to three decimal places.

-In the details UI for the SLO, Datadog displays two decimal places for SLOs configured with 7-day and 30-day time windows, and three decimal places for SLOs configured with 90-day time windows.
+In the details UI for the SLO, Datadog displays two decimal places for SLOs configured with 7-day and 30-day time windows and three decimal places for SLOs configured with 90-day time windows.

 The following example demonstrates why Datadog displays a limited number of decimal places for SLO calculations.
 A 99.999% target for a 7-day or 30-day time window results in an error budget of 6 seconds or 26 seconds, respectively.
 Monitors evaluate every minute, so the granularity of a monitor-based SLO is also 1 minute.
 Therefore, one alert would fully consume and overspend the 6 second or 26 second error budget in the previous example.
 In practice, teams cannot satisfy such small error budgets.